 Plants Improve the Outdoor Environment

 The wonderful thing about the relation between people and plants is that people need oxygen and an environment that is richly oxygenated to survive, while plants need carbon dioxide to thrive.
 The Earth has a natural process of release of carbon dioxide and the consumption of oxygen in the atmosphere.
-In nature there is a perfect balance between the flora and fauna, with consumption of oxygen and carbon dioxide by the fauna and the consumption of carbon dioxide and release of oxygen by the flora.
-It is a give and take relationship in which people (fauna) enhance the environment for flora, and flora enhance the environment for people.
+In nature, there is a perfect balance between the flora and fauna, with consumption of oxygen and carbon dioxide by the fauna and the consumption of carbon dioxide and release of oxygen by the flora.
+It is a give and take relationship in which people (fauna) enhance the environment for flora, and flora enhances the environment for people.
 However, this perfect balance has been out of sorts since the introduction of the burning of fossil fuels and from deforestation.
 The problem is two-fold, with extra carbon dioxide being released at levels in just a few centuries that are equivalent to that of millions of years of natural processes.
 Furthermore, massive numbers of trees have been felled, meaning there are fewer and fewer flora to try to absorb the extra carbon dioxide.
-The extra emission into the atmosphere that are not diminished by natural means cause heat to be trapped, resulting in changes in the climate that include unnatural temperature shifts and severe weather patterns.
+The extra emissions into the atmosphere that are not diminished by natural means cause heat to be trapped, resulting in changes in the climate that include unnatural temperature shifts and severe weather patterns.

 Fortunately, several nations, corporations, and organisations, have been taking steps to try to use plants to help reduce this pollution.
 They do this through large-scale reforestation projects and the creation of diverse ecosystems.
-However, as individuals people can contribute to this overall endeavour by simply planting flowers, vegetables, herbs, and even trees in their communities and in their personal landscapes.
+However, as individuals, people can contribute to this overall endeavour by simply planting flowers, vegetables, herbs, and even trees in their communities and in their personal landscapes.
 Every effort helps to try to create a more natural balance and an atmosphere that is much cleaner.

 Plants Improve the Indoor Environment

 It is easy to understand how large-scale efforts can work towards improving the at large outdoor environment, but people can actually improve the quality of their indoor environment with plants as well.
 Just has flora oxygenates the outdoor air, so too will it oxygenate the indoor air.
 House plants of all varieties can help reduce negative effects of indoor pollutants.
 These could be from heating and cooling systems, from pets, carpets, or even from furniture.
 Plants will filter out noxious gasses and basically freshen the air.
 Some people have certain sensitivities to indoor pollutants.
-Some good air purification plants include English ivy, aloe vera, spider plants, peace lily, reed palm, and weeping fig. For people who may have allergic reactions to certain plants there are plant varieties that rate very low on the Ogren Plant Allergy Scale (OPALS).
+Some good air purification plants include English ivy, aloe vera, spider plants, peace lily, reed palm, and weeping fig. For people who may have allergic reactions to certain plants, there are plant varieties that rate very low on the Ogren Plant Allergy Scale (OPALS).
 This is a rating scale designed by Thomas Ogren which measures the allergy potential of all garden and landscape plants.

-Gardening and growing ego-friendly plants is something that really should be thought of as an activity that benefits everyone.
+Gardening and growing eco-friendly plants is something that really should be thought of as an activity that benefits everyone.
 In the home and outside of the home plants of all sorts can add beauty and serenity, not to mention a wonderful supply of vegetables, fruits, and herbs that are as fresh as they come when grown at home.
 The effort to do so is truly small in comparison to the positive impact adding more green to the personal space of every home can have.
 Truly, the greater variety the better the result.
 Simply build on what foliage may already be present and having a goal to increase that amount a little bit each year.
 The environment will be improved as the plants help reduce pollution and everything will look a bit more beautiful.